South Acton, Ealing

 South Acton gained a railway station in 1880, on what is now the London Overground’s North London line, and a tube station in 1905, on a short spur line from Acton Town.
 By this time the settlement had a population of 15,000, many of whom were living in increasingly overcrowded surroundings.
 Conditions barely improved throughout the first half of the 20th century.

-Two-thirds of South Acton’s residents are white and the main ethnic minority is of black African (especially Somali) descent.
+At the 2011 census, 57 per cent of South Acton’s residents were white and the main ethnic minority was of black African birth or descent.
+Significant minorities of residents are of Indian, black Caribbean and Arabic heritage.
 Most homes are rented, primarily from the council or privately.

-Until 1988, Harlech Tower, in Park Road East, doubled as Peckham’s Nelson Mandela House in the classic television comedy series Only Fools and Horses.
+Until 1988 Harlech Tower, in Park Road East, doubled as Peckham’s Nelson Mandela House in the classic television comedy series Only Fools and Horses.
+The tower will be pulled down as part of the Acton Gardens regeneration project.

 Postal district: W3